rabinderFuturescape/Member_Staff_Flutter/lib/src/features/member_staff/README.md

 - Getting attendance records for a month
 - Saving attendance records for a date

+The `AdminAttendanceApi` class provides methods for:
+- Getting attendance records with filtering and pagination
+- Getting attendance summary statistics
+- Updating attendance status

 The `AttendanceService` class provides a higher-level interface for:
 - Loading attendance data for a month
 - Saving attendance records
 - Taking photos for attendance proof
 - Getting mock staff data for testing

-The API connects to a Laravel backend that handles data persistence and business logic.
+The API connects to a Laravel backend that handles data persistence and business logic, with WebSockets for real-time updates.

 ## Data Models